-Formal course work is usually completed during the first year of study, followed by a comprehensive examination in the specific discipline being pursued.
+Each student’s course selection is decided upon by the student and the supervisor together with the student’s thesis advisory committee and is tailored to the student’s planned research area and course requirements of the graduate program.
+Formal course work is usually completed during the first year of study, followed by a comprehensive examination, for PhD candidates, in the specific discipline being pursued.
 Students can then devote their full attention to research.

 Students with a first class honours (or equivalent) BSc degree may register directly in a Doctoral program.
-Students registering in a Masters program are encouraged to transfer directly into a Doctoral program after one year if their course work is of sufficient standard.
-Individuals with an MD may also pursue MSc or PhD degrees within the Terry Fox Laboratory.
-Those who wish to undertake a combined MD/PhD program can also be accommodated.
+Students registering in a Masters program are encouraged to transfer directly into a Doctoral program after one year if their course work is of sufficient standard and if transfer is approved by their thesis advisory committee.

 Students also play an active role in various small journal clubs and group meetings.
 Opportunities exist to attend many seminars by outstanding scientific visitors to Vancouver, including a weekly seminar series on cancer-related basic and clinical research topics.

 More advanced students are also encouraged to attend and expected to present their own findings at international scientific meetings for which financial support is available.

 Tuition and Fees: Payable tuition fees and other student fees change frequently and the most current information is available from the UBC Faculty of Graduate Studies.